minhquang2304/Drowning-Prevention-And-Detection-Equipment/README.md

-# This is my highschool project to detect drowning using machine learning model on edge device
+# This is my high school project to detect drowning using a machine learning model on Edge Impulse

-The software is meant to be run on a ESP32 with BLE (Bluetooth Low Energy)
+The software is meant to be run on an ESP32 with BLE (Bluetooth Low Energy)

 To use the software you first have to download the machine learning library called project-1-arduino-1.0.5.zip and include it in the main program.

 Extension PlatformIO should be used on VScode to upload the code.

-Platform.ini should be modified as following:
+Platform.ini should be modified as follows:

 [env:seeed_xiao_esp32c3]
 platform = espressif32